ssekulic/tikka-postagger/README.txt

 tags.
 The script for training is cdhmm-train.sh and the script for tagging is cdhmm-tag.sh.

+The system can run with a raw untagged corpus.
+In such cases, each token (including punctuation) should be on a separate line.
+Furthermore, for models where document boundaries are relevant, each file should correspond to a single document.

-Unfortunately, the system is currently only configured to run with tagged texts of specific format to allow evaluation so only the following corpora can be used with the model:
+It can also run with tagged texts of specific format to allow direct evaluation.
+In such cases the following corpora can be used with the
+model:

 * Penn Treebank WSJ
 * Brown corpus